Authorization

 To edit an API key's name and/or scopes:

-1. From the API Keys page, locate the key you plan to modify.
+1. On the API Keys page, locate the key you plan to modify.

 2. Select the three-dot icon in the Actions column.